tictactrip/api-cache/README.md

 ### Key structure

-By default, redis keys follow this pattern (note that all keys are lowerCased)
+By default, redis keys follow this pattern (note that all keys are in lowercase).

 ```
 {prefix}{http_method}___{path}___{query}